 Poor communication and unclear hiring timelines usually come from an inefficient hiring process.

 It’s easy for hiring managers and recruiters to get overwhelmed when they have no clear baseline for how hiring should work.
 If you’re collecting applications to different emails and systems, or if hiring responsibilities are unclear within your company, your candidate experience will suffer.

 A good hiring process will set you up for repeatable recruitment success.
 There’s no use investing in employer branding if you don’t have a basic hiring process in place.

 5. Long or complicated job application process

-Imagine you’re applying for a job and you upload your resume, press next, and then you’re asked to manually type in your work experience, skills, and education—basically rewrite your entire resume.
+Say you’re applying for a job uploading your resume.
+You press next, and then you’re asked to mention your work experience, skills, and education.
+In other words, you’re asked to rewrite your entire resume.

 After pulling out their hair in frustration, your candidates might simply close the tab and move on to another opportunity.